We have launched one of our new pages a couple of days ago: Perceptions of Perfection

 Vary: header.
 I narrowed down its scope with a

-And finally the CDN started to cache and traffic dropped from 100Mbit to 5-8Mbit.
+And finally, the CDN started to serve clients from its cache and traffic dropped from 100Mbit to 5-8Mbit on the origin server.

 The site became fully responsive.
 We had few thousands of visitors at the same time.